-2. All teams will be given 4 tags with team numbers on them, 2 to be displayed at all times on the fishermen, and the other 2 to be displayed on the portable fish shelter or shelters used by the fishermen.
+2. All teams will be given 8 tags with team numbers on them, 2 are to be displayed at all times on the fishermen, 2 are to be displayed on the portable fish shelter or shelters used by the fishermen, 2 are to be displayed on any ATVs or snowmobiles used, 1 to place in the team’s bucket at finish line and 1 extra.
 This rule is to help identify any and all participants on the ice by the officials at anytime.

 3. Participants may fish with or without a portable shelter.
 When fishing in a shelter team numbers must be visible at all times.
 When not fishing in a shelter it must be kept in the open position as not to hole block.
 No wheeled houses or hard-sided houses allowed.
-Shelters may be set up prior to the 8am start but the fishermen may not enter shelter until 8am start. (you will not be Disqualified when setting a cabin style shelter up before the 8:00 am start)
+Shelters may be set up prior to the 8:00 a.m. start but the fishermen may not enter shelter until 8:00 a.m. start.
+(You will not be Disqualified when setting a cabin style shelter up before the 8:00 a.m. start.)

 4. No third-party fishing during the event.
 Each team must fish alone.
 Family members, friends, or others known to Midwest Open Ice Tournament contestants, but not in the competition, MAY NOT fish within established tournament boundaries during the hours of competition, or on the morning of the competition before competition begins.
 Non fishermen other than officials, and press will be asked to watch from outside of the core fishing groups as not to disturb the fishermen.